Alto Paraná Department: Hydrography

-In this area, there are also several streams that help make the land fertile for the agriculture.
+In this area, there are also several streams that help make the land fertile for agriculture.

-These streams and river outstand because the presence of the rocks of great size that give origin to beautiful waterfalls.
+These streams and rivers part due to the presence of large rocks that give origin to local waterfalls.
 Among these are the ones formed by the Monday and Ñacunday Rivers.

-The powerful flow of the rivers Paraná and Acaray has been used in favor of constructing the hydroelectric power stations Itaipú and Acaray.
+The flow of the rivers Paraná and Acaray has been used in favor of constructing the hydroelectric power stations in Itaipú and Acaray.

 Climate

 Alto Paraná presents an absolute maximum temperature in summer of 38 °C. The absolute minimum in winter is 0 °C. The annual average is 21 °C.

 The department receives abundant precipitation during the entire year, registered as 1725 mm annually.
 This total is the highest anywhere in Paraguay.
 Consequently, this area has a lot of humidity in the environment, which is good for agriculture.

-Fog and drizzle are constant in winter.
+Fog and light rains are the norm in wintertime.

 Economy

-The forestall exploit is the most important activity in the area.
-Nowadays, the population dedicates, in part, to the industrial process of different varieties of wood, such as: cedar, yvyra pyta, lapacho, taperyva guasu, petereby, guatambu, incense, guaica and others.
+The logging industry remains to be the most important activity in the area.
+Nowadays, the population is also involved in the industrial process of different varieties of wood, such as: cedar, yvyra pyta, lapacho, taperyva guasu, petereby, guatambu, incense, guaica and others.
 Another important activity is the plantation of pine as a form of reforestation.
-There's also the exploit of palm hearts.
+There's also the clearing of palm hearts.

-About 700.000 hectares are occupied in agriculture.
-Soy, maize, wheat, mint, cotton, sugarcane, tangerine, sweet orange, tomato, manioc, sweet potato, rice, potato, carrot, strawberry, sunflower, pea and ka’a he’e (a sweetener and medical plant) are cultivated.
+About 700,000 hectares of land are utilized for agriculture.
+Soy, maize, wheat, mint, cotton, sugarcane, tangerine, sweet orange, tomato, manioc, sweet potato, rice, potato, carrot, strawberry, sunflower, pea and ka’a he’e (a sweetener and medical plant) are cultivated here.

-In this department are breed cows and pigs, also cebú and nelore.
-The industry occupies a place of growing importance.
+In this department cows, pigs, cebú, and nelore are raised by ranchers.
+This industry occupies a place of growing importance.
 There are factories of oil, food, sausages, sawmills, rice and yerba mills, of ceramic products, and also dairy products.